-The mesothelioma lawyers at the Simmons Law Firm are committed to keeping you up-to-date on the latest asbestos and mesothelioma headlines.
+The mesothelioma lawyers at Simmons Hanly Conroy are committed to keeping you up-to-date on the latest asbestos and mesothelioma headlines.
 Browse recent headlines highlighting the dangers of asbestos exposure and new information concerning mesothelioma research from throughout the nation and world.

 - Colorado waives asbestos cleanup laws for flood recovery, but experts fear safety may be compromised.